Skip to content

 Create separate files for different concerns:

-Tip 11: Use Auto-Attach Rules for Context-Aware Guidance
+Tip 11: Auto-Attach Rules with globs Frontmatter

 Tip 12: Configure File Exclusions Before First Index